madeofpendletonwool/PinePods/README.md

 ## ToDo (Listed in order they will be implemented)

 - [ ] Finalize reverse proxy processes and web playing
+- [ ] Jump to clicked timestamp
+- [ ] Offline mode for playing locally downloaded episodes
+- [ ] Allow for episodes to be played without being added
 - [ ] Implement Postgresql as option for database backend
 - [ ] Client sharing.
 Search network for other clients and play to them Lightweight client
 - [ ] How-to guides on doing things in the app